ml4bio/e2efold/README.md

 ...
 ```

+## Prediction for user's input sequence

+To directly use our trained model to make prediction for any RNA sequence, please refer to the information in `/e2efold_productive` folder.

+## Reproduce experimental results in the paper

+To reproduce the experiments in our paper, please refer to the following steps:

 ## Test with trained model
 You can download the [pretrained models](https://drive.google.com/open?id=1m038Fw0HBGEzsvhS0mRxd0U7cGXqLAVt) and put the `.pt` files in the folder `/models_ckpt`.